Snow Buddies: Home media

 Walt Disney Studios Home Entertainment released the film on Blu-ray on January 31, 2012.
 The disc comes with bonus features which include a narration by the director on the visual effects and an audio commentary by the Buddies and Shasta.
 Other features include a music video, bloopers and behind the scenes.

+Reception

+On Common Sense Media, Nancy Davis Kho gave the film 3/5 stars.